ipfs-inactive/blog/content/post/084-explore-the-anatomy-of-a-cid-on-protoschool.md

 Kudos to [Teri Chadbourne](https://github.com/terichadbourne) and [Diogo Silva](https://github.com/fsdiogo), who laid the groundwork for our multiple choice lessons.

 ### Finding the content that meets your needs
-If you’ve explored ProtoSchool in the past, you may have noticed that most of our tutorials use **JavaScript coding challenges** to teach IPFS methods, allowing you to explore them right from your web browser without installing anything or touching the command line.
+If you’ve explored [ProtoSchool tutorials](https://proto.school/#/tutorials) in the past, you may have noticed that most of them use **JavaScript coding challenges** to teach IPFS methods, allowing you to explore them right from your web browser without installing anything or touching the command line.
 We have code-based content introducing the [Mutable File System (MFS)](https://proto.school/#/mutable-file-system), the [Regular Files API](https://proto.school/#/regular-files-api), and the [DAG API](https://proto.school/#/basics).

-We also offer a **text-based** tutorial on [Decentralized Data Structures](https://proto.school/#/decentralized-data-structures), which introduces important decentralized web concepts like content addressing, cryptographic hashing, content identifiers (CIDs), and sharing with peers.
+We also offer a **text-based** tutorial on [Decentralized Data Structures](https://proto.school/#/data-structures), which introduces important decentralized web concepts like content addressing, cryptographic hashing, content identifiers (CIDs), and sharing with peers.
 (This one makes a great precursor to our latest tutorial!)

 We’re excited to create beginner-friendly content suitable for a variety of learners, regardless of their coding experience.
 To that end, we recently added **spiffy new icons** throughout the site to represent our coding challenges, multiple-choice quizzes, and text-only lessons, making it easy to identify lesson formats before you get started.